 In addition to the above you will also focus on business administration and management to provide you with a complete overview of the industry and its vigorous demands.
 Units within the music business courses cover numerous business roles, including (but not limited to):

 • Artist management

 • Digital marketing and e-business

-The individual classes will not only deepen your understanding in accounting and administration but you’ll also learn essential computer skills where you will sharpen your organisational talents whilst also learning how to work well under pressure and adapt to changing situations.
+The individual classes will not only deepen your understanding in accounting and administration but you’ll also learn essential computer and social media skills where you will sharpen your organisational talents whilst also learning how to work well under pressure and adapt to changing situations.

 During the course you will develop an understanding of the professional skills, work habits, and attitudes expected by the industry.
 This will include client interaction, working in teams, delivering high quality work to tight deadlines and decision making.
 You’ll also be encouraged to work with students from other disciplines including Music, Sound Production and Film & TV collaborating on projects that will introduce you to working in real-life situations.